AppViewX-Hub/F5--Create-Modify-Datagroup/README.md

 # F5--Create-Modify-Datagroup
-Standard template to creare/modify a datagroup on F5
+ Used to create new or modify existing datagroups on a F5 load balancer